swisscom/cf-sample-app-dotnetcore/README.md

-# CF Sample App .NET
+# CF Sample App .NET Core

-A sample [ASP.NET](https://www.asp.net/) application to deploy to Cloud Foundry which works out of the box.
+A sample [ASP.NET Core](https://www.asp.net/core) application to deploy to Cloud Foundry which works out of the box.

 ## Run locally